Law Student Writing Award for an Outstanding Paper on Social Insurance

 3) Applicant Form

-A law student writing competition award committee comprised of members of NASI who teach at ABA-accredited law schools will assess each nominated paper.
+A law student writing competition award committee comprised of members of the Academy who teach at ABA-accredited law schools will assess each nominated paper.
 The committee may consult with scholars outside the committee when expertise not represented on the committee is required for appropriate consideration of a nominated paper.
 The criteria for assessing each paper: originality of the contribution to the body of knowledge on the law relating to social insurance, policy relevance of the findings, quality of the legal analysis, and clarity and felicity of the exposition.
 In cases of jointly-authored components, the related contribution of the co-authors must be explained fully.

 About the Sponsor